Scatterplot of PCA in R (2 Examples)

 Video, Further Resources & Summary

-Do you need more explanations on how to create a scatterplot of a PCA in R?
+Do you need more explanations on how to perform a Principal Component Analysis in R?
 Then you should have a look at the following YouTube video of the Statistics Globe YouTube channel.

 Don’t forget to have a look at some other tutorials on Statistics Globe: